-3. Extend paid parking to 7-day-a-week operations
+3. Evaluate the feasibility of extending paid parking operations to 7 days-a-week

 Currently, parking meters are free on Sundays throughout City, and meters in Dundas and most of Downtown Hamilton are also free on Saturdays.
 Given that most businesses are open seven days per week, and pricing is a parking management tool, pricing parking during these times is recommended.
 Prices for weekend parking should reflect demand and may well be lower than prices charged during the week, and a seven day enforcement strategy would be needed to support this change.